Mubeen137/convz-app/README.md

 Procedures to running the Application

 1. Clone the project:
-    Run 'git clone https://github.com/Mubeen137/convz-app.git' on your terminal or command prompt to clone the project locally in your system.
+    Run <b>git clone https://github.com/Mubeen137/convz-app.git</b> on your terminal or command prompt to clone the project locally in your system.

 2. Install Angular cli on your system:
     Ensure you have the node package manager (NPM) installed on your system if not go to